Postern

 A postern is a secondary door or gate in a fortification such as a city wall or castle curtain wall.
-Posterns were often located in a concealed location which allowed the occupants to come and go inconspicuously.
+Posterns were often placed in concealed locations, allowing inconspicuous entrance and exit.
 In the event of a siege, a postern could act as a sally port, allowing defenders to make a sortie on the besiegers.
 Placed in a less exposed, less visible location, they were usually relatively small, and therefore easily defensible.

 Tactical use

 Posterns were one of the essential means of ensuring safe communication between the enceinte and the outerworks of a defensive fortification.
 An 1850 West Point course summary on permanent fortifications discusses the placement and construction of posterns.